john/typeup-api-serverless/README.md

 # typeup-api-serverless

-This repo demonstrates an API built with the [Serverless](https://serverless.com/) framework.
-Serverless facilitates the building of APIs and apps using AWS Lambdas and the AWS API Gateway.
-It also allows for the creation and configuration of related AWS infrastructure, such as DynamoDB tables.
+This repo demonstrates an API built with AWS Lambda and the AWS API Gateway.
+It uses the [Serverless](https://serverless.com/) framework, and also takes care of the creation and configuration of AWS infrastructure needed to run the demo, such as DynamoDB tables.

-This demo is an API to let team membes give daily status reports, similar to what you would do in an agile stand up meeting, but for distributed teams.
-It was inspired by the excellent Serverless demo over at [Serverless Stack](http://serverless-stack.com/).
+The API powers an app that allows members of a team to give daily status reports, similar to what you would do in an agile stand up meeting, but for distributed teams--there is [an accompanying React client](https://github.com/john/typeup-client) that uses the API.
+It code was inspired by the excellent Serverless demo at [Serverless Stack](http://serverless-stack.com/).
 Thanks guys!

 ### Setup